6 Common Mistakes When Creating Email Marketing Templates

 Being in constant touch with your customer – current and prospective, is important if you need to run a business effectively.
 While a face to face meeting or phone interactions are beneficial, most times these are neither practical nor cost-effective.
 The most efficient way to keep in touch is via email and text messages.

-Marketing with the help of email allows businesses to speak to customers directly, while customising these for viewers according to demographic attributes or interests.
+Marketing with the help of email allows businesses to speak to customers directly while customizing these for viewers according to demographic attributes or interests.
 Email marketing enables you to communicate your message in an effective and efficient manner.
-However making an email marketing template that serves the business objective and communicates the right messages is important for the success of an email campaign.
+However, making an email marketing template that serves the business objective and communicates the right messages is important for the success of an email campaign.
 It is imperative that businesses keep in mind the common mistakes to avoid while creating their email templates.
 Some of the most common mistakes that email marketers need to watch out for are:

 1. Not sending a welcome email: Welcome emails always get more click-throughs.
 Always send this so later in your communication with your customer you attract less complains for spam or unsubscribes.
 Not sending welcome emails could later snowball into attracting customer complaints on spams.